erikw/restic-automatic-backup-scheduler/README.md

 # Intro
 [restic](https://restic.net/) is a command-line tool for making backups, the right way.
 Check the official website for a feature explanation.
 As a storage backend, I recommend [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html) as restic works well with it, and it is (at the time of writing) very affordable for the hobbyist hacker! (anecdotal: I pay for my full-systems backups each month typically < 1 USD).

 Unfortunately restic does not come pre-configured with a way to run automated backups, say every day.
-However it's possible to set this up yourself using built-in tools in your OS and some wrappers.
+However, it's possible to set this up yourself using built-in tools in your OS and some wrappers.
 For Linux with systemd, it's convenient to use systemd timers.
 For macOS systems, we can use built-in LaunchAgents.
 For Windows we can use ScheduledTasks.
 Any OS having something cron-like will also work!

 Here follows a step-by step tutorial on how to set it up, with my sample script and configurations that you can modify to suit your needs.

 Note, you can use any restic's supported [storage backends](https://restic.readthedocs.io/en/latest/030_preparing_a_new_repo.html).
-The setup should be similar but you will have to use other configuration variables to match your backend of choice.
+The setup should be similar, but you will have to use other configuration variables to match your backend of choice.

 ## Project Scope
 The scope for this is not to be a full-fledged super solution that solves all the problems and all possible setups.
 The aim is to be a hackable code base for you to start sewing up the perfect backup solution that fits your requirements!

-Nevertheless the project should work out of the box, be minimal but still open the doors for configuration and extensions by users.
+Nevertheless, the project should work out of the box, be minimal but still open the doors for configuration and extensions by users.

 To use a different storage backend than B2, you should only need to tweak a few settings variables in the backup profile as well as some restic arguments inside `restic_backup.sh`.